 The ongoing COVID-19 outbreak disrupted the carefully crafted lives of thousands of ADHD patients.
 Patients are feeling overwhelmed like never before.
 The impact is so aggressive that ADHD patients are unable to keep up with their daily tasks.
 Not only that, but even the kids are also feeling too challenged to manage the basics of life.
 In a nutshell, ADHD patients are unable to maintain their emotional well-being.
-Due to which their healthy routines have crumbled without any idea of “How to keep it together?”
+Due to this their healthy routines have crumbled without any idea of “How to keep it together?”

 Experts believe that if you change your brain with positivity instead of gloomy thoughts, you can easily create a timeline that will work for you.
 Hope, gratitude, and positivity will get you through.
 So, if you are feeling trapped with the fear of never-ending deadlines, here are some strategies that will help with your work commitments and mental health during the public health crisis.